 1963 saw a performance at the club by Freddie Starr and the Midnighters, alongside The Renegades and The Stereos, earning them a giant orange patch on the wall.

-Like many bands of this time, all you had to do to form your band name was have a front man and add ‘and the + some word ending in -er’ and you automatically sounded cool.
+Like many bands of this time, all you had to do to start your music career was have the name of a frontman and add some word ending in -er.’
+You automatically sounded cool.
 Karl Terry and the Cruisers just goes to prove this.

 They had to be on the list, obviously.
-1961 saw their first performance at the Cavern, just 4 years after its opening, influencing the success of the venue from thereon in.
+1961 was their first performance at the Cavern, just four years after its opening.
+Influencing the success of the venue from thereon in.
 All you need is love.

-Although the Searchers played at The Cavern, as did most bands of their day, they actually considered another venue to be more of a home – The Iron Door Club – as it was common for bands to play several venues in one night.
-Unfortunately the Iron Door was no Cavern, and closed down in 1964.
+Although the Searchers played at The Cavern, as did most bands of their day, they actually considered The Iron Door Club to be more of a home.
+Back then, it was common for bands to play several venues in one night.
+Unfortunately, the Iron Door was no Cavern and closed down in 1964.

 A boy-band outfit not that dissimilar visually from the Beatles (though with slightly cooler haircuts), the Swingin’ Blue Jeans never really had true success, peaking at 31 in the charts and having over 25 different band members!

-Another case of the front man + something -ers band, Gerry and the Pacemakers might sound like a ridiculous name for a band but at least it was memorable.
+Another case of the frontman + something -ers band, Gerry & Pacemakers might sound like a ridiculous name for a band but at least it was memorable.
 The typical Liverpudlian football slogan ‘You’ll Never Walk Alone’ isn’t however, credited to this rock outfit who had a song by the same name.
-It was infact taken from the 1945 musical, Carousel.
+It was in fact taken from the 1945 musical Carousel.

-This t-shirt brand wouldn’t be complete without this famous bunch.
+This custom T-shirts brand wouldn’t be complete without this famous bunch.
 1963 was their year at the Cavern and it may be hard to imagine the scene, but the transition from Jazz to rock club looked like this…

 Printsome is a UK t-shirt printing agency delivering from Blackburn to Poole and everywhere in between.
 For a quick quote, some advice on screen printing or DTG, or simply a nice chat about festival t-shirts, just get in touch!